DMW2151/msls-pytorch-dcgan/docs/gan-blog/markdown/infra.md

 ## Selecting a Comparable GPU Instance

+While I tested my model on a variety of instance types, I wanted to do an "official run" on a machine that might be seen as a reasonable comparison to the `DL1`.
 Using [instances.vantage.sh](https://instances.vantage.sh/), I aggregated data for GPU instances available in `us-east-1` with between 2 and 8 GPUs.
 I relied exclusively on Nvidia's most recent [resnext-101 benchmarks](https://developer.nvidia.com/deep-learning-performance-training-inference) as a proxy for my model's performance.
 On price, `p3.8xlarge` instances are the most similar to the `DL1` and offer 4 `V100` GPUs, making them an obvious choice for comparative analysis.

 | API Name      | Memory (GiB) | VCPUs | GPUs | GPU Model             | GPU Mem (GiB) |   $/Hr |
 |---------------|--------------|-------|------|-----------------------|---------------|--------|